-Throughout history the Canary Islands have been subjected to many European conquests.
-Even though it’s known that the Guanches were the first human settlers to arrive in the Canary Islands, their origin as well as their survival following the incorporation of the Canary Islands into the European world has been debated for years.
-This is the story of what happened to the Guanches, as told by looking at the DNA of both ancient remains and modern day Canarians.
+Throughout history the Canary Islands were subjected to many European conquests.
+The Guanches were the first human settlers to arrive in the Canary Islands.
+However, their origin and their survival following the incorporation of the Canary Islands into the European world has been debated for years.
+This is the story of what happened to the Guanches, as told by looking at the DNA of ancient remains and modern day Canarians.

 Origin of the Guanches

-The researchers were able to generate mtDNA profiles for 71 of the 129 remains, showing that the U6b1 mtDNA lineage was the most abundant.
-Many other mtDNA lineages were also detected, supporting the suggestions of multiple migratory waves to the Canary Islands before the Castilian conquest in the 1400s.
-Interestingly, despite a rapid decline in the Guanches population from war, epidemics and slavery during and after the Castilian conquest of the Islands, the U6b1 mtDNA type can still be detected in present day Canarians.
+The researchers generated mtDNA profiles for 71 of the 129 remains.
+The U6b1 mtDNA lineage was the most abundant.
+Other mtDNA lineages were also present, which supports the idea of multiple migratory waves to the Canary Islands before the Castilian conquest in the 1400s.

 Changes in the slave plantation era (15th – 17th centuries)

-The researchers also observed several unusual funerary practices at Finca Clavijo.
-During the 15th-17th centuries, slave masters were required to Christianize their slaves, however it appears that many buried in this cemetery did not follow typical Christian funeral practices.
-In addition to the traditional Christian practices, there was also evidence of Islamic funeral rituals and colored glass beads typical of African customs.
+Researchers also observed several unusual funerary practices at Finca Clavijo.
+During the 15th-17th centuries, slave masters Christianized their slaves.
+However, many buried in this cemetery did not follow typical Christian funeral practices.
+There was evidence of Islamic funeral rituals and colored glass beads typical of African customs.

 Changes in the 17th and 18th centuries

 The Canary Islands played a crucial role as the last port before crossing the Atlantic, during the discovery and colonization of the Americas in the 17th and 18th centuries.